unicode-org/icu/docs/userguide/transforms/general/index.md

 Greek character PI SIGMA (πσ) maps to p's.
 This method is recommended for all script transliteration methods.

-*Some characters in a target script are not normally found outside of certain contexts.
+> :point_right: *Some characters in a target script are not normally found outside of certain contexts.
 For example, the small Japanese "ya" character, as in "kya" (キャ), is not normally found in isolation.
 To handle such characters, ICU uses a tilde.
 For example, to display an isolated small "ya", type "~ya".
 To represent a